-All of our women’s squads, including the Senior Women’s Squad, contain masters rowers – we have no separate masters squad, instead encouraging masters age athletes to pick the squad which suits their training and racing aims most closely.
+All of our women’s squads, contain masters rowers – we have no separate masters squad, instead encouraging masters age athletes to pick the squad which suits their training and racing aims most closely.
 When masters events take place, each squad often sends masters crews to compete.

-The Senior Women’s Squad enters high-level masters competitions such as the Veteran Fours Head of the River, the Veterans Head of the River, the British Rowing Masters Championships and Henley Masters Regatta.
-In the last 12 months we have won the Vet Fours Head W.MasC.4+ pennant, come 2nd in W.MasC.8+ at Vets Head and won gold at the British Rowing Masters Championships in the W.MasA.1x and W.MasC.4-.
+The Senior Women’s Squad enters high-level masters competitions as well as more local races with masters events.
+In the last 12 months we have won the Vet Fours Head W.MasC.4+, Pairs Head W.MasC.2- and Vets Head W.MasD.8+ pennants, and won gold at the British Rowing Masters Championships in the W.MasA.1x and W.MasC.4-.
 Crews have also gone to (and medalled at!) the World Rowing Masters Regatta.
 Masters-age athletes in other squads enter masters status events wherever there is interest.

 Please contact the women’s captain, Ellie Darlington, if you are interested in joining one of these squads.